QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 :::{exercise}
 :label: slr-ex1

-Now that you know the equations to solve the simple linear regression model using OLS you can now run your own regressions to build a model between $y$ and $x$.
+Now that you know the equations that solve the simple linear regression model using OLS you can now run your own regressions to build a model between $y$ and $x$.

-Consider two economic variables GDP per capita and Life Expectancy.
+Let's consider two economic variables GDP per capita and Life Expectancy.

 1. What do you think their relationship would be?
 2. Gather some data [from our world in data](https://ourworldindata.org)
-3. Use `pandas` to import the `csv` formatted data and plot a few different countries of interest
+3. Use `pandas` to import the `csv` formated data and plot a few different countries of interest
 4. Use {eq}`eq:optimal-alpha` and {eq}`eq:optimal-beta` to compute optimal values for  $\alpha$ and $\beta$
 5. Plot the line of best fit found using OLS
 6. Interpret the coefficients and write a summary sentence of the relationship between GDP per capita and Life Expectancy